zzzprojects/learn-orm/tutorials/sql-server-profiler/replay-a-trace-table.md

 # Replay a Trace Table

-The ability to open and replay a previously saved trace is known as replay.
+The ability to open and replay a previously saved trace is known as a replay.
 A multithreaded replay engine in SQL Server Profiler can simulate user connections and SQL Server Authentication.
 It is very helpful while troubleshooting an application.

 Let's open the **SQL Server Profiler** and go to the **File > New Trace...** menu.